jhychan/parsec-cloud-host/readme.md

 This module configures a cloud-based parsec host using [PowerShell Desired State Configuration](https://docs.microsoft.com/en-us/powershell/scripting/dsc/getting-started/wingettingstarted?view=powershell-5.1).
 Much of the configuration is based off the [Parsec Cloud Preparation Tool](https://github.com/jamesstringerparsec/Parsec-Cloud-Preparation-Tool).
 While there is no requirement for the machine to be cloud hosted, this configuration applies a number of Windows settings that you probably shouldn't have on a local primary machine (ie. autologon).

 # What this does
 This module will automatically tweak Windows system settings, create a local account for autologon and set its password (or update the password of an existing local account), tweak user settings, install some software and drivers and configure parsec within a single reboot (you will still need to log in to parsec manually first before rebooting).
-At the next reboot your chosen account will autologon and logged-on parsec hosting session will be automatically started and ready to accept connections.
-The GPU driver instllation steps are still a work in progress.
+At the next reboot your chosen account will autologon and parsec hosting session will be automatically started and ready to accept connections.
+The GPU driver installation steps are still a work in progress.

 # How to use this
 ## Build a machine